-InBloom Autism Services announced today that they have opened the doors to a new state-of-the-art Learning Center for young children to receive Applied Behavior Analysis (ABA) therapy as a form of prescribed treatment for Autism Spectrum Disorder (ASD) in Chandler, Arizona.
+InBloom Autism Services announced today that they have opened the doors to a new state-of-the-art Learning Center.
+Designed for young children to receive Applied Behavior Analysis (ABA) therapy as a form of prescribed treatment for Autism Spectrum Disorder (ASD) in Chandler, Arizona.

-ABA therapy is a scientifically-validated form of treatment frequently prescribed to children diagnosed with Autism Spectrum Disorder, and is the primary form of care provided at InBloom.
+ABA therapy is a scientifically validated form of treatment frequently prescribed to children diagnosed with Autism Spectrum Disorder and is the primary form of care provided at InBloom.
 Regional Clinical Integrity Officer, Lainey Posthumus, will oversee the clinical team in Chandler.
-InBloom has been providing in-home and center-based ABA therapy services to families in Phoenix at their University Drive location since August of 2019, and credit a growing demand for quality center-based services throughout the area for the need to invest in a second Learning Center to serve families living in the southeast Valley.
+InBloom has been providing in-home and center-based ABA therapy services to families in Phoenix at their University Drive location since August 2019.
+Due to growing demand for quality center-based services throughout the area, saw the need to invest in a second Learning Center to serve families living in the southeast Valley.

 “We were growing out of current space very quickly, and we realized that we were getting a lot of families coming to us from the east Valley.
 It just made perfect sense to find another location that was easier for these families to access,” said Posthumus.
 “This new space is huge, and the variety of large rooms within that space really lets us be creative.
 With that flexibility it allows us to create the best learning environments for each of the kiddos we work with, their caregivers, and for our staff as well.
 All of that adds up to a better experience for everyone and gives us the best chance for positive outcomes across the board.”